rxcle/rxindi-support/help.md

 | Image   | Output content is interpreted as a path to a valid image file, which is placed in the image frame (replacing an existing one). |
 | QR Code | Output content is used as new values for the QR Code.                                                                       |

 Note that the target frame must already have the desired type in the template document.
-Rxindi will never change the type of a frame on output.
+Rxindi will never change the type of frame on output.

 Any properties set on the frame in the template document are retained.
 This includes Object Style, Image Fitting and the used QR Code Swatch.

 ### Images
 When targeting an Image frame, it needs to be of Content Type "Graphic" in the InDesign template.
 This is the default when placing an image manually in InDesign and typically also when drawing a rectangle.
 InDesign indicates this with a diagonal cross in the frame.
 To change the content type in InDesign you can open the context menu on the frame and select `Content` `>` `Graphic`.

 The image reference in the data file needs to be either the full (absolute) path to a file or it can be a path relative to the data source file being used.
 For instance, if the image files are in the same directory as the data file, then you just have to specify the file name.

 All image types supported by InDesign can be used.

 ### QR Codes
 To create a QR Code with the `OUTPUT` statement, first generate a QR Code of the desired type and with the desired size and swatch within the InDesign template document.
 The initial values in the template document can be either dummy values or the default/standard values you want to use.
 Next, give the frame that contains the QR Code a unique name and target it using the `OUTPUT` statement.
 The QR Code will then be updated with the value that results from the path for `OUTPUT`.

-Some of the QR Code types in InDesign have multiple fields that can be set.
+Some QR Code types in InDesign have multiple fields that can be set.
 To target a specific field, use the following syntax in the `OUTPUT` path: `<field1>:<value>|<field2>:<value>|...` to combine this with data from the data file you can use the XPath `concat(...)` function.
 All fields are optional, if a field is not set its existing/default value is retained.
 Note that field names are case-insensitive but specified here in all-lowercase.

 Overview of the supported types with their fields:
 - Plain Text